Chef91/My_Website/README.md

 <ul>
   <li>6.25.2025 - Trusted By Section</li>
     <p>Working on the trusted by area of the landing page.
-Updating with placeholder images.</p>
+Updating with placeholder images.
+Also setup a div that creates a line to separate the heading from the content.</p>
   <li>6.21.2025 - About us Section</li>
     <p>Working on the about us section of the pain page.</p>
   <li>6.19.2025 - Hero Section Update</li>